 Federated Learning (FL) is a machine learning technique that enables multiple FL clients to train a model by exchanging the parameters instead of exchanging/sharing local data set.
 FL servers perform management of FL operations by maintaining and updating a global ML model, selecting and managing FL clients, performing aggregation strategies, scheduling training in a federated manner, and communicating with FL clients.
 FL clients provide various aspects of data for FL operations, such as data collection, data preparation, and using data for training and/or inferencing while communicating updates of ML models to FL servers.

 Further, Considering the fact that the FL/ML clients can be deployed on end devices like UEs, there is potentially a very large number of FL/ML clients that can participate in machine learning operations.
 Out of these potentially large number for FL/ML clients, a set of FL/ML clients can be selected for performing various machine learning tasks.
 Due to various factors like mobility, changing capabilities, varying resource conditions, etc, the set of UEs (hosting FL/ML clients) that can participate in federated / distributed learning changes over time and may change more frequently.
 Also, the model information that is exchanged between FL/ML clients and the machine learning servers could also be huge, considering the large machine learning models.
 So, there will be frequent need for changing the member FL/ML clients that can participate in federated/distributed machine learning operations and also frequently the need to distribute the model information.

-Further, Considering the fact that the FL/ML clients can be deployed on end devices like UEs, there is potentially a very large number of FL/ML clients that can participate in machine learning operations.
-Out of these potentially large number for FL/ML clients, a set of FL/ML clients can be selected for performing various machine learning tasks.
-Due to various factors like mobility, changing capabilities, varying resource conditions, etc, the set of UEs (hosting FL/ML clients) that can participate in federated / distributed learning changes over time and may change more frequently.
-Also, the model information that is exchanged between FL/ML clients and the machine learning servers could also be huge, considering the large machine learning models.
-So, there will be frequent need for changing the member FL/ML clients that can participate in federated/distributed machine learning operations and also frequently the need to distribute the model information.This key issue will study:
+The FL process depends on the FL client's participation.
+No training can be done unless the client participates.
+Since the FL process is subject to communication and clients can drop off during the process due to various reasons like high communication costs, no benefit for participation, etc. The FL client drop-off during the process has a negative impact on the FL operation like training.
+[1],[2] describes the requirement for an incentive mechanism to encourage client participation.
+Therefore, it is necessary to incentivise clients to avoid client drop-offs and encourage client participation for AIML operations like FL training.

+This key issue will study:

 1. How to support federated learning at application enablement layers?

-2. Identify procedures for supporting FL at the application enablement layer, including FL entity discovery, registration, communication, reporting.
+2. Identify procedures for supporting FL at the application enablement layer, including FL entity discovery, registration, communication, reporting of the FL analytics

 3. Whether and how to support the data collection and preparation for FL in the application enablement layer?